 Psoriasis is the most common autoimmune disease in the United States, affecting more than 7 million people.
 Board-certified dermatologists Ritchie Rosso, Jr., MD, and Robert Chappell, Jr., MD, and the team at Chappell Rosso Dermatology and Laser & Aesthetic Center of the Permian Basin are experts at treating psoriasis to improve the quality of your life.
-Dr. Rosso, Dr. Chappell, and their team are the only providers in the area that offer in-office lightbox and laser treatments for patients in Odessa, Texas, and the surrounding communities.
+Dr. Rosso, Dr. Chappell, and their team are the only providers in the area that offer in-office lightbox and laser treatments for patients in the Permian Basin, Texas, and the surrounding communities.
 Call the office or schedule a consultation online to learn more.

 Psoriasis is a chronic autoimmune disease that comes and goes, causing scaly, itchy, and sometimes painful patches of skin all over your body.
 With psoriasis, your body makes new skin cells in a matter of days instead of weeks, causing them to pile on the surface of your skin.